nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

     **Collaborators:** Cathi Propper (UNC), Margaret Sheridan (UNC), Rebecca Knickmeyer (MSU), Robert Quinn (MSU).

 2. **Early experiences and the gut microbiome.** We know from animal models that cause variations in maternal care that the environment impacts how the offspring's microbiome and gastrointestinal system develop.
-Taking into account this, and other work, we are exploring how variations in maternal care, warm sensitivity and harshness-intrusiveness, and experiences of food insecurity and intimate partner violence and chaos, impact the child's gut microbiome.
+Taking into account this, and other work, we are exploring how variations in maternal care, warm sensitivity and harshness-intrusiveness, and experiences of violence, impact the child's gut microbiome.

     **Collaborators:** Cathi Propper (UNC), Margaret Sheridan (UNC), Rebecca Knickmeyer (MSU), Robert Quinn (MSU).